-Instruction Duration of Semester End Examination Semester End Examination CIE Credits 3 L Hours per week
+Instruction Duration of Semester End Examination SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-3 Hours

-60 Marks

-40 Marks

-3

-- 1. To demonstrate the importance of Managerial Economics in Decision Making. - 2.
-To explain the concept of Accountancy and provide basic knowledge on preparation of Final accounts. - 3.
-To understand the importance of Project Evaluation in achieving a firm's Objective.
+- 1. Demonstrate the importance of Managerial Economics in Decision Making. - 2.
+Explain the concept of Accountancy and provide basic knowledge on preparation of Final accounts. - 3.
+Understand the importance of Project Evaluation in achieving a firm's Objective.

-Upon completion of this Course, student will be able to:
+COURSE OUTCOMES: After the completion of this course, the student will be able to